Snowflake Setup Guide

 CREATE DATABASE CTSCYBER_DB

-COMMENT = 'Database used for/by Comcast DataBee';
+COMMENT = 'Database used for/by DataBee';

 USE ROLE SYSADMIN;